Donor Advised Funds

 You Have Many Gift Options

-You may have questions about what types of assets can be used to open your DAF.
-We have experience with everything from cash to complex assets and cryptocurrency.
-You can turn real estate, stock or your retirement assets into a charitable gift.
+You may wonder what types of assets can be used to open your DAF.
+You may be surprised to find out that you can turn real estate, stock or your retirement assets into a charitable gift — and make a bigger impact than you ever thought possible!
 Many options can even provide income during your lifetime or significant tax benefits — or both.
-We can help you determine the best type of gift for your personal situation.
+Our experienced team can help you determine the best type of gift for your personal situation.

 Ready to Start Your Fund?